Artemis: Structured Visual Reasoning for Perception Policy Learning: Introduction

 \section{Introduction}

-\begin{quote} \textit{``The eye sees only what the mind is prepared to comprehend.''} — Henri Bergson \end{quote} Large language models (LLMs) \cite{llama3, qwen2, gpt4, chatgpt} have recently entered a new stage of reasoning development.
-Rule-based reinforcement learning (RL) \cite{openai-o1, gpt4, gemini, gemma} has been shown to elicit multi-step reasoning in large language models through explicit, verifiable rewards.
-Models such as DeepSeek-R1 \cite{deepseek-r1} and OpenAI-o1 \cite{openai-o1} demonstrate that RL can enhance reasoning ability beyond supervised learning.
-Most of these advances are achieved within the language modality \cite{qwen2, chatgpt, gemini, gemma}.
+\begin{quote} \textit{``The eye sees only what the mind is prepared to comprehend.''} — Henri Bergson \end{quote} Large language models (LLMs) \cite{llama3, qwen2, gpt4} have recently entered a new stage of reasoning development.
+Rule-based reinforcement learning (RL) \cite{gpt4, gemini, gemma} demonstrates that explicit, verifiable rewards can effectively shape reasoning behavior in large language models.
+Models such as DeepSeek-R1 \cite{deepseek-r1} and OpenAI-o1 \cite{openai-o1} provide concrete evidence that reinforcement learning can improve reasoning beyond supervised learning.
+Most existing progress along this line has been confined to the language modality \cite{qwen2, chatgpt, gemini, gemma}.

-Encouraged by these advances, recent studies have begun to apply rule-based RL in multimodal large language models (MLLMs) \cite{arcana, qwen2.5vl, deepseekvl2, vpp_llava} during post-training to improve visual perception.
+Encouraged by these advances, recent studies begin to apply rule-based RL in multimodal large language models (MLLMs) \cite{arcana, qwen2.5vl, deepseekvl2, vpp_llava} during post-training to improve visual perception.
 Early works \cite{vision-r1-math,deepseekvl2,qwen2vl} followed the same design as reasoning-oriented LLMs, inducing models to explicitly think through language during training.
 Although this strategy brings moderate gains on reasoning-like tasks, it performs poorly on most perception benchmarks \cite{vlm-r1, visionreasoner, univg}.
-As shown in Fig~\ref{fig:motivation} (b), the perception-policy model generates verbose textual thoughts unrelated to the query, leading to incorrect spatial grounding.
+As shown in Fig.~\ref{fig:motivation} (b), the perception-policy model generates verbose textual thoughts unrelated to the query, leading to incorrect spatial grounding.
 The underlying cause is that the thinking process remains confined to a linguistic search space, disconnected from spatial and object-centric representations.